Alejandro-Sosa/JL-Website/library/rules.md

 ### Drama and discussing punishments
 * Starting drama or encouraging others to start drama on the server is strictly bannable.
 * If you have a question about someone's ban or punishment, feel free to **privately** message a staff member about it.
 Do not take it to general chat.
-Bans are public and posted [here](https://bans.firestartermc.com/bans.php).

 ### Inappropriate skins and names
 * Any skin or username that is deemed inappropriate by the staff will result in a ban until it is changed.